 Communication can be essential during and before a protest.
 You will want to keep in contact with your friends to make sure everyone is doing well, and communicate with other protesters to organize an effective protest.
 However, not all messaging apps protect your communication from prying eyes.
 For something as important and at the same time potentially risky as a protest, you’ll want to use a message service with end-to-end-encryption.
 The best messaging apps for privacy include Surespot and Signal.
 For extensive information on private messaging apps, read our article on the best WhatsApp alternatives for privacy.

 Another way to ensure protected communication, is by making use of PGP, which stands for Pretty Good Privacy.
 This is basically an airtight means of secure communication (when used correctly) and relies on using so called keys that the receiver of a message needs to decrypt and thus view the message you send them.
 It is extremely secure and the great thing is it works with most major email providers.
 So it can be used for people who might not have access to the same applications for whatever reason.
 A great source that explains PGP usage in a easy, no-nonsense way, is this one.

 There are also email clients which have PGP already integrated.
-This is very convenient for people who don’t have a lot of technical know-how.
-One of the most popular ones is ProntonMail.
+This is very convenient for people who don’t have a lot of technical know-how but still want to send emails anonymously.
+One of the most popular ones is ProtonMail.

 Please note that not all of the privacy-solutions mentioned in this article or elsewhere are available in every part of the world.
 Countries such as China and Turkey for instance utilize a lot of censorship to block certain content, apps and websites.
 That’s why it’s often useful to use a VPN in these countries, as this let’s you circumvent these restrictions.